Support Policies

 Maturity

-We use 4 maturity levels:
+We use four maturity levels:

 • -preview releases are intermediate public builds that are not yet feature-complete and may still be subject to breaking changes;

-• -rc releases meet all quality standards for a stable releases, except that they have not been tested in the wild;
+• -rc releases meet all quality standards for stable releases, except that they have not been tested in the wild;

 Side-by-Side Versions

-Side-by-side compatibility is provided on a "economically reasonable effort" basis.
+Side-by-side compatibility is provided on an "economically reasonable effort" basis.
 We perform structural tests of backward compatibility (comparison of public APIs, shared internals, and serialization details), but not behavioral tests such as unit tests.

 Our support team may ask customers to upgrade all their packages to the same patch release, as there may be no other economically reasonable solution to some issues.